abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/15-Manage resource locks.md

 + Task 1: Verify the existing resource group
 + Task 2: Add a Lock to the resource group and test deletion
-+ Task 3: Test deleting a member of the resource group
++ Task 3: Test deleting a resource from the resource group
 + Task 4: Remove the resource lock

 ## Architecture diagram